luketpeterson/atomspace-bootstrap-guide/_sources/contents/04_evaluation_and_truth_values.rst.txt

 Predicate vs. Atom-attached TruthValues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The truthValue that you get when evaluating an atom is **NOT** the same as the truthValue attached to the atom!!!
+The truthValue that results from evaluating an atom is **NOT** the same as the truthValue attached to that atom!!!
-Sorry about the exclamation marks, but this fact took me took me a few hours to discover, and it was an immensely annoying few hours when nothing seemed to follow my intuition.
+Sorry about the exclamation marks, but this fact took me took me a few hours to pin down, and it was an immensely annoying few hours when nothing seemed to follow my intuition.

 Compare the results of these two expressions: